hclpandv/azure-infra-build-automation/arm-templates/2-vm-2-vnet-peer/README.md

 ## TO DO:
-* Too many hardcoding.
-Not Ready for the deployment yet
+* Too many issues.
-* ngnix provisioning with cloud-init
+* Not Ready for the deployment yet

 ---
 ## ARM Template : 2-vm-2-vnet-peer